BTW075/sql-dwh-project/README.md

 # Data Warehouse and Analytics Project

-This is a guided, hands-on project from DataWithBaraa designed to build a modern data warehouse using SSMS.
+This is a guided, hands-on project designed to build a modern data warehouse using SSMS.
 The goal is to learn progressively throughout the process, covering key concepts like ETL, data modeling, and analytics step by step.

 # 🏗️ Data Architecture
 Medallion Architecture